Kucoin/kucoin-api-docs/source/localizable/index.html.md

 Topic: **/margin/loan:{currency}**

-The system will push this message to borrowers when the order is executed by the borrower.
+The system will push this message to the lenders when the order is executed.

 <aside class="spacer4"></aside>